Categories

 Peace and tranquility.
 When did that become such a novel experience?

-I’m old enough to recall sitting as a child with my mum at a neighbour’s house when they weren’t afraid of sitting in silence and all you could hear was the gentle tock ….tock ….of the clock on the wall.
+I’m old enough to recall sitting as a child with my mother at a neighbour’s house when they weren’t afraid of sitting in silence and all you could hear was the gentle tock ….tock ….of the clock on the wall.

 Traditionally, rural folk didn’t feel the need to fill the space with chatter but we’ve come full circle.
 Gone is the quiet companionship round a pub table with the odd grunt of acknowledgement.
 Now we’re quiet for another reason – to stare intently at our smartphones.